Sabbatai Zevi: Nehemiah HaKohen

 Sabbatai Zevi as a prisoner in the castle at Abydos.

 While Sabbatai was in Abydos prison, an incident ultimately led to his downfall.
 Polish Jewish communities, hearing of Sabbatai's Messianic claims, sent the Kabbalist Nehemiah HaKohen to interview him in his captivity.
-Nehemiah reached Abydos, after a journey of three months at the beginning of September 1666.
-The meeting did not go well—Nehemiah declared Sabbatai an impostor.
+Nehemiah reached Abydos in September 1666 after a three-month journey.
+The meeting did not go well, and Nehemiah declared Sabbatai an impostor.
 Some Sabbataians are said to have contemplated murdering Nehemiah as a rival.

 Conversion to Islam

-Nehemiah, however, escaped to Constantinople, where he pretended to embrace Islam to get an audience with the kaymakam to tell him of Shabbatai's ambitions.
+Nehemiah escaped to Constantinople, where he pretended to embrace Islam to get an audience with the kaymakam to tell him of Shabbatai's ambitions.
 The kaymakam informed Sultan Mehmed IV.
 Shabbatai was removed from Abydos and taken to Adrianople, where the vizier gave him three choices: subject himself to a trial of his divinity in the form of a volley of arrows (should the archers miss, his divinity would be proven), be impaled, or convert to Islam.

-On the following day (September 16, 1666), Zevi appeared before the sultan, cast off his Jewish clothing, and put a turban on his head, thereby converting to Islam.
+The next day (September 16, 1666), Zevi appeared before the sultan, cast off his Jewish clothing, and put a turban on his head, thereby converting to Islam.
 Satisfied, the sultan rewarded Shabbatai by conferring on him the title effendi and appointing him as his doorkeeper on a generous salary.
 Sarah and approximately 300 families among his followers also converted to Islam.
 Thereafter, these new Muslims were known as the Dönme.
 Shabbatai was ordered to take a second wife to confirm his conversion.
-Some days afterwards, he wrote to the community in Smyrna, "God has made me an Ishmaelite; He commanded, and it was done.
+Some days later, he wrote to the community in Smyrna, "God has made me an Ishmaelite; He commanded, and it was done.
 The ninth day of my regeneration."

 Disillusionment

 Former followers of Sabbatai do penance for their support of him.

-Shabbatai's conversion devastated his followers, and Muslims and Christians alike ridiculed them.
+Shabbatai's conversion devastated his followers, and Muslims ridiculed them.
 Despite his apostasy, many of his adherents still believed in him, claiming that his conversion was a part of the messianic scheme.
 Those such as Nathan of Gaza and Primo, who were interested in maintaining the movement, encouraged such belief.
 In many communities, the Seventeenth of Tammuz and Tisha B'Av were still observed as feast days despite bans and excommunications by the rabbis.

 At times, Sabbatai assumed the role of a pious Muslim and reviled Judaism; at others, he acted as a Jew.
 In March 1668, he announced that he had been filled with the Holy Spirit at Passover and had received a revelation.

 Either Shabbatai or one of his followers published a mystical work claiming he was the true Messiah despite his conversion, and that his goal was to bring thousands of Muslims to Judaism.
-However, he told the Sultan that he was trying to convert Jews to Islam, and the Sultan permitted him to associate with other Jews and preach in their synagogues.
+But he told the Sultan that he was trying to convert Jews to Islam, and the Sultan permitted him to associate with other Jews and preach in their synagogues.